-Either way, when a company decides to outsource, it’s time to make the next decision: what is it best? to lean towards offshore or nearshore outsourcing?
-In the following paragraphs we’ll analyze the pros and cons of these two very similar and at the same time different alternatives.
+However, when a company does decide to outsource, they then have to choose between offshore or nearshore outsourcing.
+In this article, we’ll analyze the pros and cons of these two very similar — and yet different — options.

 What is offshore outsourcing?

-Offshore outsourcing is the practice of hiring an external team or organization to perform any kind of business functions, in a different country than where the original product, service or project is first developed.
+Offshore outsourcing is when a company hires an external team or organization in a different country, i.e. one where the original product, service or project was not first developed.

-When talking about IT outsourcing, it’s key to understand that offshore outsourcing isn’t just hiring foreign teams.
-In the context of IT outsourcing, it also refers to how far away is said team located.
+However, it’s important to note that offshore outsourcing isn’t just about hiring foreign teams.
+In the context of IT outsourcing, it also refers to how far away this outsourced team is located.

-Thanks to the advance of technology, there are countless developers who now work remotely.
+Thanks to the advancement of technology, there are countless developers who now work remotely.
 This reflects the widespread need for — and availability of — highly skilled developers across the globe.
 This, in turn, has been a factor in the growing popularity of outsourcing over the last few years.

 What is nearshore outsourcing?

-Right now, it is probably the most popular software outsourcing option, and the reason is simple: it combines the best of hiring local talents with the best of offshore outsourcing.
+Right now, nearshore outsourcing is probably the most popular software outsourcing option.
+The reason is simple: nearshore outsourcing combines the advantages of hiring local talent with the advantages of offshore outsourcing.
 For this reason, it’s sometimes known as an ‘in-between’ choice.

-Provided that, some of the most common nearshore destinations for companies in the US are in Latin America: Argentina, Brazil, Mexico and Colombia.
-Taking these countries as an example, here are just some of the countries that fulfill the requirements previously mentioned.
+Some of the most common nearshore destinations for companies in the U.S. are in Latin America.
+These include Argentina, Brazil, Mexico and Colombia.
+Taking these countries as an example, here are just some of the advantages that can be gained from nearshore outsourcing:

-So, definitely nearshore outsourcing implies a cost reduction, but businesses that choose this option are typically motivated by the high level of programming skills and the value it adds to software products.
+Furthermore, while nearshore outsourcing still implies cost reduction, businesses that choose this option are typically motivated by the high level of programming skills and the value such a team will add to their software products.